-For many years HR was regarded as an errand to ‘hire and fire’ resources, but over the period of time, with the advancements in technology big enterprises are talking about the possibility to apply big data; which would aid them in taking effectual decisions regarding the welfare of their employees and the organisation.
+For many years HR was regarded as an errand to ‘hire and fire’ resources, but over the period of time, with the advancements in technology big enterprises are talking about the possibility to apply big data; which would aid them in making effectual decisions regarding the welfare of their employees and the organization.
 For this organizations have started to show interest in people analytics and have started to invest in it.
-Let us understand what is people analytics and how it is empowering the HR?
+Let us understand what is people analytics and how it is empowering HR?

 Human Resource programs no longer need to be based on “soft” reasoning but should be as analytical and data-driven as any other management discipline - Chris Argyris.

-The role of HR consultant has changed.
+The role of an HR consultant has changed.
 HR is no longer a ‘soft task’ or a ‘people’s person’.
 The pace at which technological developments are progressing has directed HR professionals to be more business-centric and tech-savvy.
 Amongst other technological augmentations like AI in HR, Virtual Reality, Automation, Gamification, Cloud-based HR systems has had a major impact on HR professionals and has taken the HR world by typhoon transfiguring the way HR operates.
 With the pervasive adoption of cloud HR systems, more organizations are financing profoundly in programs to use data for all aspects ranging right from manpower planning to people decisions, and operational enhancement.